Degree: BS, BA

 College: Food, Agricultural and Environmental Sciences

-Upon admission to the university, interested students should contact the Department of Entomology to set up a personal meeting with a curriculum advisor to discuss career plans and goals and explore the many benefits of majoring in entomology.
-Once admitted, each student is assigned a faculty advisor who helps with identifying a career path and assembling the most appropriate combination of required and elective courses.
+Interested students, newly accepted or currently enrolled at Ohio State, should contact the Department of Entomology to set up a personal meeting with a curriculum advisor to discuss career plans and goals and explore the many benefits of majoring in entomology.
+Once the major is declared, each student is assigned a faculty advisor who helps with identifying a career path and assembling the most appropriate combination of required and elective courses.

 The entomology major couples a strong background in the biological sciences with in-depth study of insect biology and applied entomology.
-Students learn insect physiology, behavior, ecology, taxonomy and toxicology, as well as beekeeping, veterinary and public health entomology, sustainable agriculture, and integrated pest management in agricultural, forest and urban environments.
+Students learn insect physiology, behavior, ecology and taxonomy, as well as beekeeping, veterinary and public health entomology, sustainable agriculture, and integrated pest management in agricultural, forest and urban environments.

-Faculty are world class scientists engaged in cutting edge research who also teach entomology courses, and smaller class sizes enable them to provide individual attention to students.
+Faculty are world-class scientists engaged in cutting edge research who also teach entomology courses.
+Our smaller class sizes enable instructors to provide individual attention to students.

-Core requirements include general entomology and/or a current topics and capstone course.
+Core requirements include general entomology and capstone courses.
 Many of the courses feature a hands-on laboratory component.
 The major tracks are not mutually exclusive, and students meet with their advisor to select required electives from a wide array of basic and applied entomology courses to tailor their programs to their interests and goals.
 An internship is also required.
 To broaden their horizons, all entomology students must select a minor (12 credits) in another subject area.

 Students also have opportunities to gain hands-on entomological experience through volunteer or paid positions in Ohio State’s Museum of Biological Diversity, home to the C.A.
 Triplehorn Insect Collection, which is ranked among the top university collections in North America.
 Students can also gain experience in caring for live arthropods at the insectary, located within our rooftop greenhouses.

-For entomology students admitted to the Honors and Scholars Programs, two Scholars programs are of interest: (1) the Biological Sciences Scholars Program, which emphasizes research, with individualized advising and significant lab and field experience; (2) the Health Sciences Scholars Program, which focuses on preparing students for careers in health sciences and health care; and (3) the Environment and Natural Resources Scholars Program, which focuses on appreciating and analyzing global environmental issues while exploring the natural world.
+For entomology students admitted to the Honors and Scholars Programs, three Scholars programs are of interest: (1) the Biological Sciences Scholars Program, which emphasizes research, with individualized advising and significant lab and field experience; (2) the Health Sciences Scholars Program, which focuses on preparing students for careers in health sciences and health care; and (3) the Environment and Natural Resources Scholars Program, which focuses on appreciating and analyzing global environmental issues while exploring the natural world.

-Almost all entomology undergraduate majors are engaged in research guided by faculty mentors.
+Many entomology undergraduate majors are engaged in research guided by faculty mentors.
 This research may be support an existing faculty research project, or it may be research co-designed by the undergraduate student.
 Such opportunities allow students to develop their scientific curiosity and discover the excitement of the discipline while preparing them for graduate school or a career in research.
 Information about faculty research interests is available at entomology.osu.edu.

 Department of Entomology